White Chocolate Crockpot Candy Recipe

 Can I use a slow cooker liner?

-Just be sure the liner is completely dry inside before you add the chocolate — the same moisture rules apply whether you’re using the bare insert or a liner.
-The liner doesn’t change the cooking time or temperature.
+Definitely, cleaning up is a lot easier with the use of a liner as opposed to ordinary inserts.
+Reynolds makes slow-cooker liners that fit most standard crock pots.
+Make sure the liner is completely dry inside before adding the chocolate — the same rules regarding moisture apply, whether you’re using the bare insert or a liner.
+The liner does not affect cooking time or temperature.

 Related Recipes